Gibbet Hill (University of Warwick)

 Gibbet Hill is the location of, and name for, the University of Warwick's southern campus, in the south of Coventry, England.

 The Gibbet Hill campus is home to the School of Life Sciences, the University's Estates Office, Warwick Medical School, and some maths houses.
 The campus also has its own cafe, serving hot and cold meals throughout the day.

 Gibbet Hill is southeast of the university's main campus, which can be reached by a path through Tocil Wood or by Gibbet Hill Road.
 It is approximately one kilometre from the heart of the central campus, a 10–12 minute walk.
 Gibbet Hill is 25–30 minutes on foot from the Westwood Campus.
 It is also a small, prosperous district of southern Coventry.

-The hill is named after the crossroads at the apex of the hill (just beyond the campus on the Kenilworth road) where a scaffold for public hangings called a gibbet used to stand.

 In recent years, redevelopment work has taken place at Gibbet Hill, including the conversion of some former mathematics facilities into medical teaching buildings.